Have you ever heard the saying ‘tough old bird?’

-Next, you’ll want to add some vegetables to the pot and then cook the bird on around 250-300 degrees Fahrenheit all day long.
+Next, you’ll want to add some vegetables to the pot and then cook your tough chicken on around 250-300 degrees Fahrenheit all day long.
 Be sure to keep an eye on your chicken since different ovens perform differently.
 Use a thermometer to determine when the chicken is done.

 Recipes To Use An Older Chicken

 This whole chicken looks absolutely delicious.
 You can see all of the wonderful spices all over it.
 It makes your mouth water just by looking at it.

 Plus, this recipe would be great for an older bird because it is cooked in a slow cooker.
 This will definitely allow the meat to tenderize.
 You could also presoak the chicken in a brine to give it an even better flavor and an extra chance to tenderize.